ElvaHardwick/Obedientiae-ex-Machina-Docs/chat_commands.md

 + Description:

 	- Command that will tell you the rules the unit is currecntly subjected to.

+### Command: menu
++ Permissions required: Menu ( and more depending of the menu you decide to choose )
++ Usage: menu [subsystem]
++ Description:

+	- Command that will open a menu for you.
+You can specify the particular menu you want to open(in the list provided) or none, to open the main menu.

 ## Special cases: Commands only for the unit